 - Gil Santos (2013)

 The Patriots Hall of Fame presented by Raytheon is the crown jewel of Patriot Place and one of the only sports and education experiences of its kind.
-Through a dazzling array of interactive multimedia exhibits, artifacts never before viewable by the public and home of the Patriots' six Lombardi Trophies, the Patriots Hall of Fame presented by Raytheon showcases the tradition of the New England Patriots, explores the history of football in New England and promotes math and science education for the thousands of schoolchildren who visit each year.
-For more information, please visit www.patriotshalloffame.com.
+Through a dazzling array of interactive multimedia exhibits and historical artifacts, the Patriots Hall of Fame presented by Raytheon showcases the tradition of the New England Patriots, explores the history of football in New England and promotes math and science education for the thousands of schoolchildren who visit each year.
+It is also home to the Patriots' six Lombardi Trophies For more information, please visit www.patriotshalloffame.com.